 Worship and the Will of God

 Although he didn’t refer to it as such, the act that Screwtape is describing when a child of God chooses to obey the will of His Father—even in the face of any thoughts, feelings, or circumstances to the contrary—is something that God looks upon as Worship.
-For, in spite of what we have been conditioned to believe, worship isn’t so much about what we do as we gather together in church on Sunday morning; it is more about what we do when we leave church and, going back out into the world, we come face to face with the people and situations that Satan likes to use in an attempt to get us to abandon God’s will in favor of our own.
-It is then that, as we are strengthened by the Spirit and reminded that…
+In spite of what we have been conditioned to believe, worship isn’t so much about what we do when we gather together in church on Sunday morning, it is more about what we do when we leave church and go back into the world.
+That’s when we come face to face with the people and situations that Satan typically uses when tempting us to abandon God’s will in favor of our own.
+But it is also then that, as we are strengthened by the Spirit and reminded that…

 God is God, and we are not;